oasis-tcs/openc2-ap-pf/oc2pf.md

 * but cannot access the file specified in the file Target:
     * MUST respond with the 500 status code.
     * SHOULD respond with 'Cannot access file' in the status text.
-* upon successful parsing and initiating the processing of the 'update file' Command, OpenC2 Consumers MAY respond with Response status code 102.
-* upon completion of all the steps necessary to complete the update and the Actuator commences operations functioning with the new file, OpenC2 Consumers SHOULD respond with Response status code 200.

 # 3 Conformance Statements
 _This section is normative_